HL7/davinci-epdx/source/pages/6-6-3_FHIR_Profiles_and_CDS_Hooks_Context.md

 - userid: used to identify the provider requesting the information
 - patientId: used to identify the patient/subject in the EMR system
 - encounterid: used to identify the encounter in the provider's EMR
-- subscriberId: used to describe the unique identifier for a health plan member.
+- memberId: used to describe the unique identifier for a health plan member.
 This identifier can be found in the Coverage resource as subscriber.id.
 - accessJwt: Used to provide secure access into the Provider's EMR system in order to access the Patient record.

 <pre>